-From time to time the Credit Union transferred loans into a securitisation vehicle for the purpose of liquidity and capital management.
-The Credit Union considers this securitisation vehicle to be an unconsolidated structured entity.
+From time to time the credit union transferred loans into a securitisation vehicle for the purpose of liquidity and capital management.
+The credit union considers this securitisation vehicle to be an unconsolidated structured entity.

-At 30 June 2022, the fair value of securitised loans under management is \$2,347,285 (2021: \$3,618,600).
-These loans have been derecognised from the Credit Union's statement of financial position.
-The Credit Union's interest in the securitisation vehicle is limited to a margin entitlement earned from servicing these securitised loans.
-During 2022, the Credit Union earned \$68,621 (2021: \$104,622) income from these activities.
+At 30 June 2023, the fair value of securitised loans under management is \$0 (2022: \$2,347,285).
+All securitised loans were repurchased by the credit union on 7th June 2023.
+Prior to repurchase, these loans were derecognised from the credit union's statement of financial position.
+The credit union's interest in the securitisation vehicle was limited to a margin entitlement earned from servicing these securitised loans.
+During 2023, the credit union earned \$28,609 (2022: \$68,621) income from these activities.

-The Credit Union's maximum exposure to loss associated with structured entities is the loss of the margin entitlement earned in servicing securitised loans.
+The credit union's maximum exposure to loss associated with structured entities is the loss of the margin entitlement earned in servicing securitised loans.

-There are no additional off balance sheet arrangements which would expose the Credit Union to potential loss.
-Once the securitised loans have been repaid, the Credit Union ceases to be exposed to any risk from the securitisation vehicle.
+There are no additional off balance sheet arrangements which would expose the credit union to potential loss.
+Once the securitised loans have been repaid, the credit union ceases to be exposed to any risk from the securitisation vehicle.

-The Credit Union's last transfer of loans into a securitisation vehicle occurred in 2012 and the Credit Union has no plans at this time of securitising any further loans.
+The credit union's last transfer of loans into a securitisation vehicle occurred in 2012 and the credit union has no plans at this time of securitising any further loans.